michaelmarty/UniDec/readme.md

 Added new module for time domain CD-MS data analysis, UniChromCD.
 This includes some cool new plotting and analysis features.
 Most importantly, it also includes our new method for Hadamard Transform analysis of CD-MS spectra.
 You can use the tools for regular LC-CD-MS or go crazy with HT-LC-CD-MS. More info coming soon on this front...:)

 Fixed deep bug with integration transforms.
 Improvements and refactoring to support UniChromCD.
+Fixed execution bug on servers.

 v.6.0.5